Slovak club fights UEFA at CAS over Champions League forfeit - WHIZ News

 Slovan was denied the chance to play at Faeroe Islands champion KI in a twice-postponed game last week.

-Slovan disputed the decision by the local authorities, whose decision-making power to manage suspected COVID-19 cases is granted by recently updated UEFA competition rules.
+Slovan said all 35 players tested negative after returning to Slovakia.
+The club disputed the decision by local authorities in the Faeroes, whose decision-making power to manage suspected COVID-19 cases is granted by recently updated UEFA competition rules.

 Slovan had to forfeit the first qualifying round game as a 3-0 loss ordered by UEFA’s appeal committee on Monday.

-That ruling sent KI to play Swiss champion Young Boys in the second round of a tightly scheduled qualifying program for UEFA’s club competitions in a new season already delayed by the pandemic.
+That ruling sent KI to play Swiss champion Young Boys in the second round of a tightly scheduled qualifying program for UEFA’s club competitions.
+The new season was already delayed by the pandemic and qualifying rounds for this season’s Champions League had to begin before the 2019-20 final was played Sunday.

 Slovan appealed to CAS to freeze the forfeit ruling by UEFA and postpone the Young Boys-KI game “until CAS has ruled on the merits of the case,” the court said.